-The earthquake-alarm model developed by Chen and Chen [Nat.
-Hazards, in press] is investigated to validate its forecasting performances for the 2016/2/6, ML6.6 Meinong, Taiwan earthquake.
-This alarm model is based on anomalies of skewness and kurtosis of geoelectric fields.
-The parameters of the model, such as the detected range and the predicted time window, allow us to estimate the empirical relationships between geoelectric anomalies and large earthquakes.
+The earthquake-alarm model developed by Chen and Chen (Nat.
+Hazards 2016) is investigated to validate its forecasting performance for the 2016/2/6, ML 6.6 Meinong, Taiwan earthquake.
+This alarm model is based on geoelectric field skewness and kurtosis anomalies.
+The model parameters, such as the detection range and predicted time window, allow us to estimate the empirical relationships between geoelectric anomalies and large earthquakes.
 As a result, the skewness and kurtosis anomalies are shown to appear before the Meinong earthquake on the four neighboring stations (LIOQ, WANL, KAOH, and CHCH).
-According to the model analysis, a time lag exists between clusters of anomalies and earthquakes, and depends on local geological features, as well as the durations over which anomalies are continuously observed, which may also display a time dependence.
-In conclusion, this alarm model is able to correlate earthquakes and geoelectrical anomalies, and is promising to forecast large earthquakes.
+According to the model analysis a time lag exists between anomaly clusters and earthquakes, depending on local geological features, as well as the durations over which anomalies are continuously observed, which might also display time dependence.
+In conclusion, this alarm model is able to correlate earthquakes and geoelectrical anomalies, with promising usefulness in forecasting large earthquakes.